Yevhen Stakhiv: Early life and career

 Yevhen Pavlovych Stakhiv was born in Przemyśl, in what was then Austria-Hungary and is now Poland, on 15 September 1918 to a Greek Catholic member of the Ukrainian Galician Army.
 The children of the Stakhiv family, including Yevhen, were imbued with a nationalist upbringing from birth, and all six sons would later join the Organization of Ukrainian Nationalists.
 From 1932, he was a member of Ukrainian school and youth organizations in Galicia during the Second Polish Republic.
 During this timeframe, he also joined the Organization of Ukrainian Nationalists.

 In 1938, amidst the German occupation of Czechoslovakia, Stakhiv found himself in the territory of Carpathian Ruthenia, where he joined the ranks of the Carpathian Sich.
 In March 1939, at the end of the military conflict between the Kingdom of Hungary and the unrecognized Carpatho-Ukraine, he was captured by the Hungarians, but managed to escape to Nazi Germany through the territory of modern Slovakia.

 In 1940, he worked with his older brother Volodymyr in the Ukrainian nationalist Ukrainian Press Service.
-In this time, he also studied at the Technical University of Berlin.
+In this time, he also studied at the Technical Hochschule Berlin-Charlottenburg (now Technische Universität Berlin).